The Patient Centred Outcomes Research Group (PCOR) was established in 1999 under Professor Peter Selby.

 In 2008 we moved to the St James’s Hospital site closer to the clinics where our work is done and to many of the people with whom we work.

-Today, our section focuses its research in several areas, with the common aim of using Patient Reported Outcome Measures (PROMS) to improve quality of life and patient-centred care.
-Our section brings together investigators with interests in three main areas:
+Today, our team focuses its research in several areas, with a common theme of using Patient Reported Outcome Measures (PROMs) to improve quality of life and patient-centred care.
+We currently bring together investigators with interests across:

-The Psychosocial Research Group (PSRG), is involved with a number of projects linking Patient Reported Outcome data with routinely collected clinical data from cancer registries and electronic patient records.
+- Use and linkage of patient reported outcome data with routinely collected clinical data from cancer registries and electronic patient records.